sasobadovinac/Nektar/CONTRIBUTING.md

 Code formatting is reasonably boring, so Nektar++ comes with a `.clang-format` file to allow for automatic code formatting.

 Installing it is straightforward on most package managers.
-Nektar++ relies on options that are used in version 11 or later.
+Nektar++'s source code is formatted using **clang-format 11**.

 There are a number of instructions on how to use `clang-format` inside a number of text editors on the